 “Imagine it’s 2035 and you get a call from your son who proceeds to inform you that, at the young age of 32, he’s going blind as a result of macular degeneration.”

-As noted in the article, a Nielsen study done way back in 2012 found that over 70% of kids under the age of 12 are regularly using tablets for gaming and learning.
-With how advanced and inexpensive technology has become in the past 5 years, we’re sure that number is closer to 80% by now.
+As noted in the article quoted above, a Nielsen study done back in 2012 found that over 70% of kids under the age of 12 regularly use tablets for gaming and learning.
+With how advanced and inexpensive technology has become in the past 5 years, that number must surely be nearing 80% by now.
 What’s more, the Journal of Pediatrics found:

 - 20% of one-year-olds own a tablet